oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 #### REST (backend)

+*   Create root resource for connections that will perform GET (not started)
-*   Edit NFS, Posix connection properties in REST (design phase)
+*   Add functionality to root resource for add/delete/edit NFS, Posix connection properties in REST (design phase)
-*   Edit ISCSI connection properties in REST (design phase)
+*   Add functionality to root resource for add/delete/edit ISCSI connection properties in REST (design phase)
+*   Create subresource for connections under domains (api/storagedomains/<domainId>/connections (not started)

 #### Blockers